This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Shop Floor Data Collection (or Capture).
 In the printing industry, this refers to the process of monitoring job progress, machine utilization, paper consumption, and other production data using bar code readers, data entry in terminals, automatic measuring devices,… The captured data are forwarded to and processed by an ERP system, MIS system or planning application.

 Abbreviation for Standard Generalized Markup Language, a standard that was used to code the attributes of text files for subsequent formatting or archiving.
 SGML is the precursor of both HTML and XML.

 To change the brightness or color of parts of a graphic image to simulate a three-dimensional depth.

-The darkest part of an image, usually with the density at or near maximum density.
+The darkest part of an image, usually with the density at or near-maximum density.

-An attribute of an image that gives it the three-dimensional appearance.
+An attribute of an image that gives it its three-dimensional appearance.
 For example, the cyan separation gives an apple its three-dimensional appearance by printing a minimum amount of cyan in the front and an increasing amount of cyan around the side of the apple.

-The term that describes the appearance of the image edges in a picture, photograph, video display, proof or anywhere images are seen.
+The term that describes the appearance of the image edges in a picture, photograph, video display, proof, or anywhere images are seen.
 As the image edges are sharpened, more detail will be visible.
 Unsharpened image edges are fuzzy and appear ‘out of focus’.
 The clearer cut the image edge, the sharper and ‘in focus’ the image is.
 Edge sharpness can be increased with unsharp masking.